BlittlePrime/GetVerses/README.md

 Run the Web Application

 	From the command line (recommended method)

+		copy the versefavorites.db from the folder to your c: directory open the command line and navigate to where you extracted the folder

+		type "getverses" and enter to run the getverses.bat file.

+		OR

 		From the GetVerses/GetVerses folder where the GetVerses.csproj file resides simply type "dotnet run"

+		This will load the web server

 		(note: if you get the message "It was not possible to find any installed .NET Core SDKs" then you will need to install it from here https://dotnet.microsoft.com/download  either 5.0 or 3.1 should work)